 American Optometric Association http://www.aoa.org

-Family Doctor—American Academy of Family Physicians http://familydoctor.org
+Family Doctor—American Academy of Family Physicians http://www.familydoctor.org

 Canadian Ophthalmological Society http://www.cos-sco.ca